wireshell/wireshell/README.md

 #### Download only

 ```
-    $ wireshell new path --no-install
+    $ wireshell new /path/where/to/install --no-install
 ```

 Downloads and unzips ProcessWires master branch into current directory.
 Use `--dev` option for dev branch instead: `$ wireshell new --dev`.
 Use `$ wireshell new foobar` to download into foobar directory.